Skip to main content

 Custom Codes (Local Institutions)

-For mobile payment providers, local banks without SWIFT codes, and other financial institutions, Paycrest uses custom codes that follow a SWIFT-like format ending with “PC” (PayCrest).
+For mobile payment providers, local banks without SWIFT codes, and other financial institutions, Paycrest uses custom 8-character codes built as: 4 letters from the institution’s name (where possible) + the 2-letter ISO country code + PC (PayCrest).

 Examples: